zowe/zowe-install-packaging/containers/conformance.md

 ### Persistent Volume(s)

-- These persistent volume(s) MUST be created:
+- This persistent volume MUST be created:
   * `zowe-workspace` mounted to `/home/zowe/instance/workspace`.
 - The system administrator MUST define the persistent volume manually.
 Zowe Helm Chart and Zowe Operator do NOT create persistent volumes.